DanCag/TOPOS/README.md

 Get TOPOS ready
 ---------------

-You need to have Conda installed as a prerequisite.
+You need to have Conda installed as a prerequisite (the conda version I have installed is the 23.7.3).

 1. Download TOPOS repository: `git clone https://github.com/DanCag/TOPOS` (you should see a new directory called `TOPOS`)
 2. Download necessary files (`required_data.tar.gz`, `playground.tar.gz`, `test`) from [zenodo](https://zenodo.org/record/7607666#.Y9_hKhzMJhE)
 3. Move files into `TOPOS` directory
-4. Go inside TOPOS directory: `cd TOPOS`
+4. Go inside TOPOS directory with `cd TOPOS`
-5. Extract each compressed archive `required_data.tar.gz`, `playground.tar.gz`, `test`:
+5. Extract the compressed archive `required_data.tar.gz` and the `test_set.tar.gz`:

 ```
 tar xvf <compressed archive>